-The Thai Embassy Penang or to give it it's proper name, The Royal Thai Consulate Penang is located in the suburbs of Georgetown and is not that easy to get to, unless you want to pay for a taxi.
+The Thai Embassy Penang or to use the proper name, The Royal Thai Consulate Penang is located in the suburbs of Georgetown and is not that easy to get to, unless you want to pay for a taxi.

-If you planning to travel from Penang to Thailand for a period longer than 15 days and are not flying in (with an onwards ticket), then you will need to get a Thai tourist visa.
+If you planning to travel from Penang to Thailand for a period longer than 15 days and are not flying in (with an onward ticket), then you may want to get a Thai tourist visa.

 If you do not like giving your passport over to a complete stranger, then you will have to go there in person.

 From November 2013 citizens of G7 countries, the UK, USA, Japan, Germany, Italy, France and Canada can get a 30-day visa on entry at any land border.